 Samsung Galaxy Chromebook is the elegant and powerful Chrome OS laptop the world has been waiting for

 Google's Chrome OS has revolutionized desktop computing by stripping away the nonsense and allowing the user to focus on the task at hand.
 There is no clunky update system like Windows, nor is there the need for anti-malware software.
 Chromebooks just work, and they are very secure too.
-Best of all, they are super affordable -- unlike Apple's overpriced MacBooks.
+Best of all, they are often super affordable -- unlike Apple's overpriced MacBooks.
 While many folks can get by with web apps, the operating system also runs both Android apps and traditional desktop programs.
 If you haven't tried a Chromebook in a while, you will be surprised by just how great they are these days.

 Today, Samsung announces a new premium Chrome OS convertible laptop that oozes elegance.
 The Galaxy Chromebook, as it is called, is just 9.9mm thin and features an aluminum chassis in either Fiesta Red or Mercury Gray colors.
 It has a built-in active stylus, 4K AMOLED display, and is powered by an Intel Core processor.
 It can even be configured with up to 16GB of RAM!
 It has the latest-and-greatest Wi-Fi 6 for connectivity plus two USB-C ports too.
 It even has a fingerprint reader -- a rarity for Chrome OS devices.